People with disability

 Sport and recreation contributes to the health and wellbeing of all people and helps break down the barriers that once stopped people with disability from participating.

-To ensure organisations can meet the needs of people with disability, their families and carers, the Department provides funding and consultancy services to support the modification of programs so that everyone can participate.
+To ensure organisations can meet the needs of people with disability, their families and carers, Sport and Recreation (WA) provides funding and consultancy services to support the modification of programs so that everyone can participate.

 Sport and Recreation Disability Forums